sunrise-choir/multi-consumer-stream/README.md

 # Multi Consumer Stream
-Provides handles to streams, allowing multiple different tasks to read from the same underlying stream. `OwnerMCS` is based on lifetimes, `MCS` on reference counting.
+Provides a handle to streams, allowing multiple different tasks to read from the same underlying stream.

 [API documentation](https://docs.rs/multi-consumer-stream)